uschtwill/docker_monitoring_logging_alerting/README.md

   * Just to see what the cAdvisor frontend  looks like (you'll use Grafana for looking at monitoring metrics anyways): <a href="http://localhost:8080/containers/" target="_blank">localhost:8080/containers/</a>
   * To say hello to your Elasticsearch instance: `curl localhost:9200`.
 5. Run any containers with the same logging options as defined in this suite's `docker-compose.yml`and add a `container_group` label to enable monitoring, logging and alerting for them.
+6. AFTER you're done testing this suite and you want to revert to the state before setting up, run the cleanup script to clean up after yourself: `sh cleanup.sh unsecure`.

+#### In `secure` mode: `sh setup.sh secure YOUR_DOMAIN VERY_STRONG_PASSWORD`

+4. Create subdomain A-record DNS entries for grafana.DOMAIN, kibana.DOMAIN, prometheus.DOMAIN and alertmanager.DOMAIN that point at the host that is going to run the suite (DOMAIN being your domain).
+4. Provided with your domain and a very strong password, `sh setup.sh secure YOUR_DOMAIN VERY_STRONG_PASSWORD` will set up the suite in secure mode, effectively:
+  * running it with an nginx reverse proxy in front of it.
+  * cutting out all container-forwarding nonsense.
+  * downloading SSL certificates and keeping them up to date.
+  * providing basic auth for all dashboards and locking them down with HTTPS(-only).
+  * exposing dashboards at https://grafana.DOMAIN, https://kibana.DOMAIN, https://prometheus.DOMAIN and https://alertmanager.DOMAIN.
+5. Run any containers with the same logging options as defined in this suite's `docker-compose.yml`and add a `container_group` label to enable monitoring, logging and alerting for them.
-6. AFTER you're done testing this suite and you want to revert to the state before setting up, run the cleanup script to clean up after yourself: `sh cleanup.sh`
+6. AFTER you're done testing this suite and you want to revert to the state before setting up, run the cleanup script to clean up after yourself: `sh cleanup.sh sesecure`.

-For debugging: In case you would like certain containers to log to `stdout`because you're having trouble with ELK or simply because it feels more natural to you, you can simply comment out the logging options for individual containers.
-Logs of those containers will go to `stdout` while the logs for all other containers will continue to go to `logstash`.

 ```
 #    logging: